tanvi10v/quickAddToCart/README.md

-# OCR
-OCR in JavaScript with Tesseract.js
+# Quick Add To Carrt